Fänggen: General description

 As already stated, Fängge or Fangga in the conventional lore of Tyrol and the Bavarian Alps is that of a hideously ugly giant ogress of great strength.
 The terrifying giantess is as tall as an average tree.
 (Note: Cf. Nassereith forest under .)
 Its body is entirely hairy or bristled.
-Her head hair is black, strewn with strands of beard lichen (Note: The obsolete Latin species name Lichen barbatus given by various sources is synonymous to accepted taxon Usnea barbata.
-More vaguely, her hair is "interspersed with lichen" or with lichen and moss.
-It appears that the original text's Baumbart (beard lichen) was mistaken for Baumbast (tree bast) by Bäschlin.) and coarsely hang down her back.
+Her head hair is black, strewn with strands of beard lichen (Note: The obsolete Latin species name Lichen barbatus, given by various sources, is synonymous to accepted taxon Usnea barbata.
+Another sources less precisely state that her hair is "interspersed with lichen" or with lichen and moss.
+It appears that Baumbart according to original sources (beard lichen) was mistaken for Baumbast (tree bast) by Bäschlin.) and coarsely hang down her back.
 She is the female counterpart (wife) of the male giant of the region, who is also grown over with lichen and moss.

-The Fängges gaping mouth reaches from ear to ear, and her voices are deep as the man's.
+The Fängges gaping mouth reaches from ear to ear, and her voices are deep as a man's.
 Her eyes are black, but sometimes glows or flashes like lightning.
 She wears a jackets made from tree bark, and apron/skirt (Note: Shurze.) made from wildcat pelts, or shaggy skirts (Note: Zottelshurze.) made from fox or other animal pelt.

 The life of the Fänggen is bound to the trees of the forest, with a special affinity to large and old trees.
 If such a tree is felled or dies, then the respective Fangga has to die.
 If the whole forest is logged, the Fänggen disappear altogether.
-The Fängge is a personification of giant trees, and each individual bears a proper name like a human: e.g., Stutzfärche, Stutzferche or Stutzforche (all: 'Pruned-Pine/Fir'), (Note: The name is glossed as Stutzföhre, where Föhre has been defined as "(Scotch) fir" with Latin name Pinus sylvestris, and this species actually answers to common name of "Scotch Pine".
+The Fängge being a personification of giant trees, each Fängge individual bears a proper name like a human: e.g., Stutzfärche, Stutzferche or Stutzforche (all: 'Pruned-Pine/Fir'), (Note: The name is glossed as Stutzföhre, where Föhre has been defined as "(Scotch) fir" with Latin name Pinus sylvestris, and this species actually answers to common name of "Scotch Pine".
 Taylor glosses the name Stutzfärche as "the fir".
 Taylor also renders the thicket of Tanne ("fir") as "the pines".)
 Rauhrinde, Rohrinta or Rohrinde (all: 'Rough-Bark'), Hochrinta or Hoachrinta (both: 'High-Bark'), and Stuzza-Muzza, Stutzemutze or Stutzamutza (all: 'Clipped-Cat'[?]
 (Note: The names normalized in German as Stutzföhre ("fir, pine") or Stutz-Katze ("Cat") are discussed but the meaning of the prefix Stutz is not explicitly clarified by Taylor.
 German-English dictionary renders Stutz as "anything curtailed", with compounds for a clipped tail or a pruned bush; cf. stutzen "trim a beard; prune a tree".)).
-These names which vary occur in the folktale (several versions) regarding the hired maid, actually a Fängge-girl.
+These names which vary occur in the folktale (several versions) regarding a Fängge-girl hired as housemaid.